Hello, my friends. Hard to believe, but we have reached Ragnarok! Welcome to the final entry of a review series known as…

 As such, Surtur became physically drained from the fight and was forced to lift his sword over himself in order to strike.
 This gave Odin his golden opportunity as he threw Gungnir at the beast’s chest, delivering the final strike in the process.

-And so, the tale ended with Surtur falling in defeat while his sword plunges itself into the mountain.
+And so, the tale ended with Surtur falling in defeat while his sword itself fell into the mountain.
 As such, Thor sees said mountain as he and his group finally know where to search for the legendary blade.

 Later, our heroes make their way inside the mountain.
 However, Volstagg decides to sit down out of exhaustion.
 Shortly afterwards, our heroes start to hear some massive cracking beneath their feet.
 From there, the scene ends with the floor giving way as our heroes plummet downwards.